jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Quitting and debugging
 --------------------------

 .. cmd:: Quit

-   This command permits to quit |Coq|.
+   Causes |Coq| to exit.
+Valid only in coqtop.

 .. cmd:: Drop

-   This is used mostly as a debug facility by |Coq|’s implementers and does not concern the casual user.
-This command permits to leave |Coq|
+   This command temporarily enters the OCaml toplevel.
-   temporarily and enter the OCaml toplevel.
-The OCaml
+   It is a debug facility used by |Coq|’s implementers.
+Valid only in coqtop.
-   command:
+   The OCaml command:

    ::